-The Life Together Fellow works with program specific staff to strengthen existing programs and to create new initiatives that emerge from St Stephen's goal of being a congregation that shows Christ-like hospitality.
+The Life Together fellow works with program-specific staff to strengthen existing programs and to create new initiatives that emerge from St Stephen's goal of being a congregation that shows Christ-like hospitality.
 The position includes pastoral, programmatic, and advocacy-oriented engagement in the parish and community.
 Responsibilities include the following: regularly participating in and assisting with Sunday worship and other liturgical gatherings (this includes occasional opportunities to preach); assisting with the Church School program and providing hospitality to parents and teachers; working with the high school youth groups; connecting with young adults in the community and fostering a space for them at the church; working to develop and facilitate adult formation programs; serving on the pastoral care and healing prayer teams; working on community organizing initiatives in collaboration with the Essex County Community Organization; and assisting with administrative tasks as needed.
-Regular access to a car is highly desirable.
-Proficiency in a second language is helpful.
-Work includes two evenings a week.